bo-rc/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used `xavier_initializer` for the weights and `zero_initializer` for the biases.
 A 0.5 drop_out rate is used on the last two fully-connected layers.
-I tried a variaty of learning rates and epochs, and finally got a model that has a training accuracy of 98.7% and validation accuracy of 96.3%.
+The `AdamOptimizer` is chosen.
+I tried a variaty of batch sizes, learning rates and epochs, and finally I used `learning_rate = 0.0001`, batch size: 512 and epochs: 80.
+The model was trained on a desktop GPU and it has a training accuracy of 98.7% and validation accuracy of 96.3%.

 #### 4. discuss why you think the architecture is suitable for the current problem.